QubesOS/qubes-doc/user/advanced-configuration/managing-vm-kernel.md

 You can safely ignore this error message:
 `grub2-probe: error: cannot find a GRUB drive for /dev/mapper/dmroot.
 Check your device.map`

 You may want to adjust some settings in `/etc/default/grub` (or better `/etc/default/grub.d`).
 For example, lower `GRUB_TIMEOUT` to speed up VM startup.
-You need to re-run `sudo update-grub` after making grub confugration changes.
+You need to re-run `sudo update-grub` after making grub configuration changes.

 Then shutdown the VM.